argosatcore/Deb_Dots/README.md

 The layout for this README.md was heavely influenced by that of [Spencer Tipping](https://github.com/spencertipping/dotfiles/blob/master/README.md).

 These dot files were started with a minimal Debian installation, but they should work with any Debian installation or Debian-based distribution.
+Also, even though I use these dots on Debian, I've made an effort to keep them as distribution agnostic as possible, meaning they are very likely to work on other distributions.
+As of now, I've tried them succesfully on Arch Linux and Void Linux.
 Feel free to use them as a starting point for your own dot files.

  **BSPWM Layout** | **Rofi Config**
 :-------: | :-------: